eoyebami/eoyebami.github.io/posts/istio/2024-04-26-istio-virtual-services.md

   spec:
     gateways: # associate this virtual service with specified gateway
     - istio-gateway
-    hosts: # defines that traffic hitting specified host will be directed to this virtual service
+    hosts: # defines hostname to which this virtual service applies
     - "dataengine.com"
     http:
     - match: # specifies uris that should be matched